When you’re thinking about naming your company, what’s on your Must-Have list?

 You can read the whole study here.

 It pays to trademark your name.
 Pollywog can help you create a name for your startup that’s custom-tailored to your offering, scores well on our 17-point evaluation and has a high likelihood for trademark registration.
-Contact us and ask about our special pricing for startup businesses.

 The cannabis industry has had to clean up its intellectual property act now that it’s a legitimate product in some states.
 No, you can’t call a strain of marijuana “Gorilla Glue” or “Girl Scout Cookies” or “Skywalker OG”.
 But that doesn’t mean you have to give your product a lame name like Liiv™, Synr.g™ or Xscape.